eccles/whome/README.md

 # Initialisation

-This repo requires python3 and the 'just' command.
+This repo requires docker, python3 and the 'just' command as dependencies.
+Additionally all changes are generated in a docker image which has to be built.

-Ensure that the local bin directory exisats and is added to the path:
+Ensure that the local bin directory exists and is added to the path:

 ```bash
 ls -l ~/bin   # should not error